BRAVMM/A-Rien/docs/services_api/Spotify.md

   - Create a new app and get the client secret and ID in the app settings.

 2. **Generate token with OAuth 2.0**
-   - Using the OAuth 2.0 grant flow will be used on PC.
+   - The OAuth 2.0 grant flow is used for PC applications.

 - To do so, we need to create a route using a redirection to spotify OAuth :
 ```js